Raffensperger: Election board ‘destroying voter confidence’ in Georgia

 Every one of them oversteps what is already in state law.
 We think that a court will find that they’re null and void.

-The [Republican] attorney general, in a six page letter of advisement, laid it all out.
-We had a two page letter.
+The [Republican] attorney general, in a six-page letter of advisement, laid it all out.
+We had a two-page letter.
 But they’re bound and determined to do what they want to do.

 You spent the past four years working to try and make sure that this post-election period would not look like what we saw in 2020.
-How much will the Election Board’s new rules undermine that effort?
+How much will the election board’s new rules undermine that effort?

 What they’re doing is actually very detrimental.
-Because [a winning candidate will say] ‘I won in spite of all the stuff that you guys were doing to us,’ and if the candidate loses, ‘Well, you know, the rules disfavored me.’
+Because [a winning candidate will say] “I won in spite of all the stuff that you guys were doing to us,” and if the candidate loses, “Well, you know, the rules disfavored me.”
 And so it’s not helpful for the republic.

 They looked at all our processes and our procedures and our laws.
-I was the first Secretary of State, over one and a half years ago, doing a citizenship verification of our voter rolls before anyone was even talking about it.
+I was the first secretary of state, over 1 1/2 years ago, doing a citizenship verification of our voter rolls before anyone was even talking about it.

 I was the first one that jumped on that, because I saw with our open borders that voters were going to be concerned about that.
 Rightly so.
-So we did a check.
+So, we did a check.
 We found [1,634 people] who attempted to register but were not put on the voter list because they couldn’t verify their citizenship.
 Once they show that they’ve been naturalized, they show that documentation, they will go back on [the registered voter list] – but they haven’t [yet].
 And they haven’t voted because they’re not on the list.
 And I think that should give voters great comfort.

 We know that these are lawful Georgian voters voting in our elections.

-You backed Senate Bill 202, which gave the Election Board some new powers and put in place a litany of other controversial voting changes backed by Republicans in 2021.
+You backed Senate Bill 202, which gave the election board some new powers and put in place a litany of other controversial voting changes backed by Republicans in 2021.
 Do you regret supporting that law?

-Well, I didn’t support removing me as chair of the state Election Board.
+Well, I didn’t support removing me as chair of the State Election Board.

 Fair, but you supported the bill overall.